rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

    </pre>

-   ### iNodes
+   ### inodes

    Under the `iused` and `ifree` columns are the number of <strong>inode</strong> entries used and free.
-The total of the two is the number allocated.
+The total allocated of 4,294,967,279 is fixed at system creation.

 <a id="Hardware"></a>